-The summer art show season is upon us again after a year of cancelled and postponed events.
-This summer is poised to be a return to a somewhat normal art season when tens of thousands of artists have the opportunity to show and sell their creations to the art-loving public.
+The summer art show season is upon us again when tens of thousands of artists have the opportunity to show and sell their creations to the art-loving public.
 Participating in these shows can be exhilarating, terrifying, and exhausting, all at the same time.

 I’ve long recommended that artists take advantage of the opportunity to show their work at art events.
 Not only do the artists have the chance to sell their work, they also learn first-hand what potential buyers think of their work and get to learn about the challenges of selling their work.
 But how can an artist have the best shot at success in an art show or at a festival?

-For the last several years (prior to the pandemic), about this same time, I’ve run a post asking for tips from artists who participate in art shows and festivals.
+For the last several years, about this same time, I’ve run a post asking for tips from artists who participate in art shows and festivals.
 I asked what advice they might give an artist who is just beginning to show their work.
-Readers made some great suggestions, and I would like to re-post them here as we go into the summer season.
+Readers made some great suggestions, and I would like to re-post them as we go into the summer season.
 I also ask you to share any wisdom you’ve gained by participating in shows.
 Thanks for all the great input!

 Suggestions from RedDotBlog Readers